score-json/json/.dotstop_extensions/README.md

 ## CPPTestReference

-The content of a `CPPTestReference` is given by the lines of code corresponding to a test-case or a section of a test-case in the unit-tests given in tests/src and TSF/tests.
+The content of a `CPPTestReference` is given by the lines of code corresponding to a test-case or a section of a test-case in a specified unit-test-file.
+The sections are identified in the value of "name", where the nested sections are separated by semicolons.

-For the `CPPTestReference` an example is:
+For the `CPPTestReference` the expected configuration is:
 ```
 ---
 ...